Abinaya-M11/BIG-DATA-ANALYSIS/README.md

 This type of analysis is highly applicable in real-world domains such as:

-Retail and E-commerce: Understanding customer behavior, sales trends, and high-performing products.
+**Retail and E-commerce**: Understanding customer behavior, sales trends, and high-performing products.

-Healthcare: Analyzing large volumes of patient records for insights.
+**Healthcare**: Analyzing large volumes of patient records for insights.

-Finance: Detecting fraud, risk modeling, and transaction analysis.
+**Finance**: Detecting fraud, risk modeling, and transaction analysis.

-Social Media: Processing user data for content recommendations and engagement insights.
+**Social Media**: Processing user data for content recommendations and engagement insights.

-Telecommunications: Analyzing call records and network data for improving service quality.
+**Telecommunications**: Analyzing call records and network data for improving service quality.